labgrid-project/labgrid/doc/configuration.rst

 TFTPProviderDriver / HTTPProviderDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These drivers control their corresponding Provider resources, either locally or
+The :any:`TFTPProviderDriver` and :any:`HTTPProviderDriver` control their
-remotely.
+corresponding Provider resources, either locally or remotely.

 Binds to:
   provider: